andrhans/netscan/README.md

 # Port Scanner

- This is a port scanner written in python
+ This is a simple port scanner written in python following a lecture.